PetersBas/PetersBas.github.io/index.md

 - Automatic classification of geologic units in seismic images using partially interpreted examples [81st EAGE Conference and Exhibition 2019]
 - Generalized Minkowski sets for the regularization of inverse problems (SIAM Conference on Mathematical and Computational Issues in the Geosciences, 2019) [video](https://www.pathlms.com/siam/courses/11267/sections/14618/video_presentations/128671) [slides](https://cdn.fs.pathlms.com/WpyqzDxDQmazQeMb3KRu)
 - Networks, loss-functions, regularization, and software for machine learning in the geosciences [Machine learning in solid earth geoscience, hosted by Los Alamos National Laboratory in Santa Fe, 2019]

+## Optimization and energy functions for protein design

 ## Computational methods for training neural networks for large scale inputs
 Collaborators: Keegan Lensink & Eldad Haber.
 Research focusses on developing fully reversible and invertible networks that have constant memory requirements as a function of network depth.
 This topic also includes methods for training networks in a 'factorized' form to reduce the memory required for weights.